Gradient Descent as Implicit EM in Distance-Based Neural Models: Relation to Prior Work

 \subsection{Other Connections}

-The energy-based learning framework of \citet{lecun2006tutorial} provides essential conceptual scaffolding.
+The energy-based learning framework of \citet{lecun2006tutorial} provides the conceptual scaffolding for our formulation.
 That work reframes learning as the minimization of an energy function, with probabilities derived via exponentiation and normalization.
-The log-sum-exp objective analyzed here is a special case of the ``free energy'' formulation in energy-based models.
-Our contribution is to show that the gradient of this free energy with respect to component energies is exactly the posterior responsibility---a connection implicit in the framework but not, to our knowledge, previously stated as a formal identity.
+The log-sum-exp objective analyzed here is a special case of the free-energy formulation in energy-based models, and the responsibility-gradient connection is the corresponding instance of Fisher's identity discussed above.
+What we take from the energy-based view is the ordering of primitives---energies first, probabilities derived---which is the same ordering our distance-based reading assigns to neural outputs.

-\citet{dempster1977maximum} introduced expectation-maximization as an algorithm for maximum likelihood estimation with latent variables.
-The E-step and M-step are defined as discrete, alternating operations.
-The present work shows that for distance-based objectives, these steps collapse into gradient descent: the forward pass computes responsibilities implicitly, and backpropagation applies them.
-This does not contradict the classical formulation but reveals it as a special case of a more general phenomenon.
-EM is not merely an algorithm one can choose to apply; it is a property of certain objective geometries under gradient-based optimization.
+\citet{dempster1977maximum} introduced expectation-maximization as an algorithm for maximum likelihood estimation with latent variables, with the E-step and M-step defined as discrete, alternating operations.
+The present work shows that for distance-based LSE objectives, the same update structure is realized by gradient descent: the forward pass computes responsibilities implicitly, and backpropagation applies them.
+This is consistent with the classical formulation---the discrete alternation is one realization of responsibility-weighted updating, and continuous gradient descent is another \citep[cf.][]{neal1998view}.
+In this setting, EM-structured updating is a property of the objective geometry rather than an algorithmic choice.

-\citet{vaswani2017attention} introduced the transformer architecture with attention as its core mechanism.
-The original presentation emphasizes attention as a soft retrieval operation---queries attending to keys to aggregate values.
+\citet{vaswani2017attention} introduced the transformer architecture with attention as its core mechanism, presented as a soft retrieval operation: queries attend to keys to aggregate values.
 The implicit EM perspective reframes attention as conditional mixture inference, with attention weights as responsibilities and value projections as prototype parameters.
-This interpretation is consistent with the original formulation but provides a probabilistic semantics that the architectural description lacks.
+The interpretation is consistent with the original formulation and supplies a probabilistic semantics that the retrieval description does not aim at.